RYRY1002/NewProjectTemplate-old/README.md

   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
   - Uses masked blend mode
   - Uses virtual textures
+* `VT/VT_surface_material_subsurface`
+  - This material should be used for opaque materials where light bounces inside of them (such as wax, jade, skin, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Subsurface Amount, Subsurface Color and various tiling methods
+  - Uses virtual textures
 * `VT/VT_surface_material_translucent`
   - This material should be used for things that are partially transparent (such as glass panes, bottles, water, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods